cauantt/StudioGhibi/README.md

-# Studio Ghibli is a responsive website featuring the film 'Spirited Away'.
+# Studio Ghibli is a responsive website featuring the movie 'Spirited Away'.

 This site was developed using the following technologies:
 React, Html and Tailwind CSS